 Panel interviews are for getting to know you, exploring red flags on your application, developing a gestalt about how you conduct yourself in the world and to test the degree to which you have insight into your own personal story (i.e. strengths, weaknesses, failures, etc).

 It is crucial that you know how to prepare for your med school interview in advance, so you are at ease during these interviews.
 During MMIs, you can get so absorbed in the technical details of the question and the interaction that you automatically stop thinking about how nervous you are or how high the stakes may be for the interview.
 In panel interviews, you can control the pace so your nerves have more potential to swallow you whole.
 This is where practice is your best friend.
 Answer the most commonly asked panel interview questions again and again.
 Get your family to dress up as panel members, give them a list of questions and get them to practice with you at the kitchen table.
 Over and over and over.
 Get very used to describing your experiences in life because you will come off as self aware, calm and personable.
-And of course make sure you seek professional expert feed back to identify your weaknesses and learn from them.
+And of course make sure you seek professional med school interview prep to identify your weaknesses and learn from them.

 How do I use the SHARE model for personal interviews?